AnyGrasp: Robust and Efficient Grasp Perception in Spatial and Temporal Domains: Introduction

 To achieve that, we first introspect our own grasping ability.
 For humans, we perceive a partial observation without a full model of the scene.
 Our visual system processes such input within 100ms and we would then know how to pre-shape our hand for comforting contact during grasping~\cite{baldauf2010attentional}.
 Such a grasp system is accurate and robust for any object.
 Moreover, a time-consistent property is guaranteed so that we can recognize and grasp moving objects in dynamic scenes.

 To date, researchers have proposed different methods for visual-guided grasping.
 Some methods~\cite{traditional1, traditional3} assumed full knowledge of the object and contact model, which does not always hold in the real world.
 Some simplified the grasping perception as a planar detection problem~\cite{2014redmon, dexnet2} but would impose restrictions on afterward manipulation.
-Some proposed sampling-evaluation methodologies that first sample candidates on the scene and then evaluate their quality~\cite{gpd, dexnet2, dexnet4, mousavian20196}, which is time-consuming and cannot generate dense predictions.
-And these methods mainly focused on static scene grasp detection.
-The dynamic grasp detection problem remains fewly explored.
+Some proposed sampling-evaluation methodologies sample candidates from the scene and then evaluate their quality~\cite{gpd, dexnet2, dexnet4, mousavian20196}.
+However, this approach is time-consuming and cannot generate dense predictions.
+Furthermore, these methods mainly focus on static scene grasp detection, and the dynamic grasp detection problem remains largely unexplored.

 In this paper, we present a spatially and temporally unified methodology, AnyGrasp, to bridge the grasp perception ability gap between robots and humans.
-Specifically, a geometry processing module estimates dense 6DoF grasp poses for a monocular perceived observation in one feed-forward pass.
+We focus on grasping with a parallel gripper in this paper.
+Specifically, a geometry processing module estimates dense 7-DoF grasp configurations for a monocular perceived observation in one feed-forward pass.
 A temporal association module identifies the grasp correspondence among these tremendous grasp poses across every two observations.
 To reduce the burden of explicit collision detection during grasping, our model is obstacle-aware and eliminates the grasp candidates that have no space for hand placing.
 This helps accelerate the selection of grasp poses in afterward manipulation.
 To improve stability, the awareness of the center of gravity (COG) for objects is also equipped.
 These two properties are also witnessed in human's visually guided grasping behavior~\cite{baldauf2010attentional}.
-Our model can generate accurate, full-DoF and continuous grasp poses across space and time in 100ms.
+Our model can generate accurate, 7-DoF and continuous grasp poses across space and time in 100ms.

 A problem during learning is that we lack a dataset for dynamic object grasping in the real world.
 Previous grasp learning resorts to collecting data in simulation.
 However, we show in this paper that when using a low-cost commercial depth sensor, an algorithm with simple sim-to-real transferring techniques still performs worse than directly training with real-world data.
 Thus, we persist in training with real data.
 To avoid extensive human labor, we exploit the grasp pose correspondence across different observations of a static scene and propose a dense supervision strategy with real perception and analytic labels in the spatial-temporal domain that greatly improves data efficiency.